Fully supported, affordable Wisconsin Hotel Bicycle Vacations & Florida Keys Bike Ride

 After dinner there will be Ice Cream along with an overview of the entire tour.
 In the morning leave your car in the Clarion lot, put your bags on the truck, and get on your bike for a week of outstanding cycling!

-Group dinner tonight in Whitewater; not until after Social Hour of course.
+Group dinner tonight at 841 Brew House in Whitewater; not until after Social Hour of course.

 Longtime PAW Alums will recall the first tour in PAW's history going to Whitewater in 1985.
 It was the first of many years of anticipated weekends.
 This is one of those areas that has not changed much over the years, in short, an area still great to cycle.
 A place where the glacier was just friendly enough to come to a halt after arranging the curve of the earth so as to be bike friendly.
 All routes lead to the LaGrange General Store where one can enjoy a top quality lunch and have your bike worked on at the same time.